 On December 5, Dr. Elwood Mead, the commissioner of the Bureau of Reclamation, delivered a brief overview of the financial crisis faced by Reclamation and the need for a change in policy to facilitate future development.
 Spurred on by Mead's clarion call and the strong support of western governors, the delegates unanimously voted to establish the NRA to promote federal financing for water reclamation projects throughout the West.

-Governor Dern next called for the nomination and election of Marshall N. Dana, Associate Editor of The Oregon Journal, Portland, Oregon to serve as the Association's President.
-After the election of officers, certification of delegates, and establishment of the rules of the Association, the National Reclamation Association was up and running.
+Governor Dern next called for the nomination and election of Marshall N. Dana, associate editor of The Oregon Journal of Portland, Oregon, to serve as the association's president.
+After the election of officers, the certification of delegates, and the establishment of the association’s rules, the NRA was up and running.

 NRA BECOMES THE NATIONAL WATER RESOURCES ASSOCIATION

-Today, the National Water Resources Association is a strong federation of state associations and caucuses representing a broad spectrum of water supply interests.
+Today, the NWRA is a strong federation of state associations and caucuses representing a broad spectrum of water supply interests.
 It is the oldest and most active national association concerned with water resources policy and development.
-Its strength is a reflection of the tremendous "grassroots" participation it has generated on virtually every national issue affecting western water conservation, management, and development.
+Its strength is a reflection of the tremendous grassroots participation local communities have generated on virtually every national issue affecting western water conservation, management, and development.

 You can find historical documents of the NRA and NWRA maintained by Colorado State University HERE.